-If you have a sufficient knowledge in law as well as medicine, you could take up a profession as a Medico-Legal Advisor (or MLA) for short.
+If you have sufficient knowledge in law as well as medicine, you could take up a profession as a Medico-Legal Advisor (or MLA) for short.
 An MLA comes in when a doctor or a clinic’s professional reputation comes under fire.
 This includes things such as negligence claims, other investigations or fatal accident inquiries.
 The MLA must advise the client on how to proceed with their case and help them prepare their defense.
-It is important to have a critical eye and an analytical mind for this job and who knows, you could be saving the profession of many a doctor!
+It is important to have a critical eye and an analytical mind for this job.
+Also, who knows, you could be saving the profession of many a doctor!

 If the classroom is where you like to be, teaching is the profession for you.
 Even the medical field needs educators to help pass on knowledge and bring for the next generation of doctors.
-Teaching, in itself, is a noble profession and will also keep you on your toes as you have to keep updating yourself and your knowledge about the current affairs of all that is happening in the medical world.
+Teaching, in itself, is a noble profession and will also keep you on your toes.
+As you have to keep updating yourself and your knowledge about the current affairs of all that is happening in the medical world.

 Studied medicine but have a true passion for words?
 Then medical journalism is the way to go.
 Medical journalists record and bring forward advancements in the medical field.
-Considering, your pre-existing knowledge in the medical fields, you will be able to understand and write with a sufficient depth.
+Considering, your pre-existing knowledge in the medical fields, you will be able to understand and write with sufficient depth.
 Your writing will be found in professional publications, medical journals, and websites.
 All you require is a degree in journalism and you’re good to go.

 If sports interests you, so will sports medicine.
-Pretty much every sport needs physicians and medical staff, not just to deal with sport related injuries but also for keeping tabs on players’ health throughout the season.
+Pretty much every sport needs physicians and medical staff.
+Not just to deal with sport related injuries but also for keeping tabs on players’ health throughout the season.
 This is a fun career option and could take you to many places and live locations.
 So there is the added advantage of getting to travel a lot too.

-Even in the medical field, there are many diverging paths and each is just as unique and interesting as the next so rest assured, it’s easy to assess your options and find the ideal path for you.
+Even in the medical field, there are many diverging paths and each is just as unique and interesting as the next.
+So rest assured it’s easy to assess your options and find the ideal path for you.